Jaimeloeuf/SS/spec.md

 ```

 ## Modules
-- @todo instead of std:libraryname should be std/libraryName?
 - Support breaking code up into modules.
 Every new file is a module

+### Import
+- @todo instead of std:libraryname should be std/libraryName?
 - Import a module from standard library
     ```js
     import moduleName from "std:libraryName"